raceintospace/raceintospace/doc/manual/manual.md

 This shows detailed information about each of your spacepeople.
 You can see their name and picture, what Group they were recruited in, how long they've been with you, their skills and location, and their mission history.

 Someone who has flown at least one mission will show a pair of astronaut wings under their picture.
-If they have completed a milestone mission or flown at least four space flights, you will also see a medal displayed.
+If they have accomplished a mission milestone or flown at least four space flights, you will also see a medal displayed.

 ### The Pentagon / KGB Headquarters

 Here you can get secret intelligence on your opponent, starting in Fall 1958.
 Of course, it isn't always accurate—in fact, it's wrong about half the time, give or take.
-Still, this can be of some use to you in guessing what your opponent is doing, especially if you're considering whether to play it safe or take a big chance on a particular prestige first.
+Still, this can be of some use to you in guessing what your opponent is doing, especially if you're considering whether to play it safe or take a big chance on a given prestige first.

 #### Library

 This is where to go for intelligence briefings.
-Each fall you'll receive a report about your opponent's activities: developing a given component, planning a particular mission, etc.  Again, this is often inaccurate, but it's one tool to help guess at your opponent's progress.
+Each fall you'll receive a report about your opponent's activities: developing a component, planning a particular mission, etc.  Again, this is often inaccurate, but it's one tool to help guess at your opponent's progress.

 #### CIA/KGB Statistics